 The first 20 customers for Discord were friends, friends and friends.
 For the first 5 months, Jason and Stan were building Discord and hammering their gamer friends to use it.
 Their friends signed up but weren’t actually really using the product.
 Everytime they asked them why, they highlighted that they needed this feauture or that feature.
 Stan and Jason would go build it and come back to them…they got excited for a minute and then demanded more features.
 This loop kept going on and on and at some point the team had spent 3 weeks not shipping anything, they figured that maybe Discord just wasn’t as important as they had previously thought.

 First 200-300 customers

-Those 3 weeks where yet another reminder to Jason of how important distribution was.
-He figured that gaming communities were far and wide on the internet and that the product was at a point where it could be stress tested by more than just his unappreciative friends.
-So Jason and Stan got one of the friends to post in the Final Fantasy 14(a popular game at the name) subreddit.
-They reason they narrowed down to this one specific game was that there was a new expansion (i.e new features, content..etc) coming out which meant that was a lot of anticipation, speculation and excitement about the new release on reddit.
+Those 3 weeks were yet another reminder to Jason of how important distribution was.
+He figured that gaming communities were far and wide on the internet and that the product was at a point where it could be stress-tested by more than just his unappreciative friends.
+So Jason and Stan got one of the friends to post in the Final Fantasy 14(a popular game at the time) subreddit.
+The reason they narrowed it down to this one specific game was that there was a new expansion (i.e new features, content..etc) coming out which meant that there was a lot of anticipation, speculation, and excitement about the new release on Reddit.